Camm66/LogAnalysis/README.md

 installed VM.

 ## Running the database
-Once the VM has been installed, `cd` into the `vagrant` directory and load the data from _newsdata.sql_ with the following command:
+Once the VM is up and running, `cd` into the `vagrant` directory and load the data from _newsdata.sql_ with the following command:
 * `psql -d news -f newsdata.sql.`